 Additionally, the effort and workload will be divided across different body parts and muscles, not only the legs.
 You don’t have to worry about your legs anymore!

 Trekking poles can be an excellent accessory for you to keep an upright posture while walking.
 When you’re going uphill, your entire body would slump forward, which can switch the center gravity, increasing the opportunity to grip on the steep.

 Yes, you don’t take it wrong.
 Trekking poles can REALLY set up a place for us to survive despite sounding quite CRAZY!
 Let’s dive deeper into the details:

 Many backpacking tents are intentionally using trekking poles as tent poles.
 For that reason, it can also be taken advantage of to set up a Bivouac shelter.

 Promote walkers to go hiking in some “awkward” weather conditions

 How can it help?
-I’ll discuss the cold weather for the typical example.
+I’ll discuss cold weather for a typical example.
 Hikers are usually restricted to hiking when it’s snowing because of the slippery trails.
 With a set of poles, they can make everything WAY easier and use it year-round.

 The Design of Hiking Poles

-Foam can absorb if your hand is sweating that allows you to grip on it.
+Foam can absorb if your hand is sweating which allows you to grip it.
 On the opposite side, it will cool in hand in boiling weather.
 So it can harmonize both wet and hot climates, though.
 However, because of its absorption, your hand will cold in the winter.

 The rubber grip is an enduring ingredient and can clutch strong in cold weather.
 If you have a sweating hand, it may be a bit smooth to hold it.
 In that case, you can wear gloves to prevent them from slipping out of your hands.